GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/openid-connect.md

 ## OpenID Connect Flows

-The Gluu Server supports all flows defined in the [Core spec](http://openid.net/specs/openid-connect-core-1_0.html), including implicit, code, and hybrid flows.
+The Gluu Server supports all flows defined in the [OpenID Connect Core spec](http://openid.net/specs/openid-connect-core-1_0.html), including implicit, authorization code, and hybrid flows.

+### Implicit Flow
 The implicit flow, where the token and id_token are returned from the authorization endpoint, should only be used for applications that run in the browser, like a Javascript client.

+### Code / Hybrid Flow
 The code flow or hybrid flow should be used for server side applications, where code on the web server can more securely call the token endpoint to obtain a token.

-The most useful response type for the hybrid flow is "code id_token".
-Using this flow, you can verify the integrity of the code by inspecting the `c_hash` claim in the id_token.
+The most useful response type for the hybrid flow is `code id_token`.
+Using this flow, you can verify the integrity of the code by inspecting the `c_hash` claim in the `id_token`.

 If you are using the code flow, the response type should only be code.
-There is no point in using response type "code token id_token"--the extra tokens returned by the authorization endpoint will only create additional calls to the LDAP server and slow you down.
+There is no point in using response type `code token id_token`--the extra tokens returned by the authorization endpoint will only create additional calls to the LDAP server and slow you down.

 If you are going to trade the code at the token endpoint for a new token and id_token, you don't need them from the authorization endpoint too.

+### Flow Comparison Chart
 |Step   |  Authorization code flow 	| Implicit flow	 | Hybrid flow |
 |----------|----------|-------------------------------|----------------|
 |1|User accesses an application.|User accesses an application.|User accesses an application.|